unicode-org/icu/docs/userguide/icudata.md

 Nothing is required at run time; ICU finds and uses whatever form of the data is available.

-*When the ICU data is built in the form of shared libraries, the library names have platform-specific prefixes and suffixes.
+> :point_right: *When the ICU data is built in the form of shared libraries, the library names have platform-specific prefixes and suffixes.
 On Unix-style platforms, all the libraries have the "lib" prefix and one of the usual (".dll", ".so", ".sl", etc.) suffixes.
 Other than these prefixes and suffixes, the library names are the same as the above .dat files.*

 ## Customizing ICU's Data Library